Our Take: Court rules insurers aren’t owed Obamacare payments

-We’ve written about this issue previously, but for those who missed it, here’s a refresher.
+Our Take: We’ve written about this issue previously, but for those who missed it, here’s a refresher.

 The three-year risk corridor program, which ended in 2016, was designed to encourage insurers to participate in the individual insurance exchanges by protecting them against extreme losses.
 Payers whose costs were below a set amount paid into the program, and those funds were then redistributed to insurers whose costs exceeded a set amount.

 Led by Sen. Marco Rubio (R-Fla.), Congress nixed the program in December 2014 with an appropriations bill that blocked any extra payments for the program beyond the “user fees” collected from profitable insurers.
 Three years of unpaid funds owed to insurers amounted to about $12 billion.

 Ironically, the risk corridor program was modeled after a similar scheme in the Medicare Part D drug benefit that was enacted when Republicans controlled both chambers of Congress and the White House.

 We cannot overestimate the damage that the 2014 appropriations bill has done to insurance markets—and to consumers—across the country.
 Insurers were promised this money through the ACA as a means to encourage participation on the exchanges.
 When Congress reneged on its promise, payers balked and headed for the exits.
 Lacking competition, premium price increases ensued.